Why you should give up driving for Lent

 Where we should feel guilty is for those shorter distances, where walking or cycling is possible.

-You know what I mean: that short trip to the local shop which would take a 10 mins to walk in the rain or 30 seconds in the dry while driving…that’s the sort of journey I’m looking to give up for Lent, and is the sort of trip you, your neighbours and the majority of the UK should look to give up, too.
+You know what I mean: that short trip to the local shop which would take a 10 mins to walk in the rain or 30 seconds in the dry while driving… that’s the sort of journey I’m looking to give up for Lent, and is the sort of trip you, your neighbours and the majority of the UK should look to give up, too.

 68 percent of journeys made in the UK are under five miles.
-That’s an easily ridable distance for most people – and if we all did it would make an incredible difference.
+That’s an easily ridable distance for most people – and if we all did it, it would make an incredible difference.

 Transport is the biggest source for both air and noise pollution in the UK.
 According to charity Environmental Protection UK, “In town centres and alongside busy roads, motor vehicles are responsible for most local pollution and most environmental noise.”

-Professor Corinne Le Quéré, from the University of East Anglia, UK was involved in the global study, and is reported to have said, “The UK…have a lot of their emissions come from the transport sector and generally have a bit less coming from industry and other sectors.”
+Professor Corinne Le Quéré, from the University of East Anglia, UK, was involved in the global study, and is reported to have said, “The UK… have a lot of their emissions come from the transport sector and generally have a bit less coming from industry and other sectors.”

 It’s clear – the collective impact of driving those shorter journeys where we could perhaps instead walk or cycle is having a damaging impact on our environment.

-It’s not just the environment which is suffering, but also our own physical and mental wellbeing due to the increasing inactive lifestyles we lead.
+It’s not just the environment which is suffering, but also our own physical and mental wellbeing due to the increasingly inactive lifestyles we lead.
 A lack of exercise in our daily lives is putting one in four at risk of a raft of health problems, such as heart disease, type-2 diabetes and some cancers, according to the World Health Organisation.

 For the next 40 days, Cycling UK is encouraging everyone to aim to use their bike (or feet) for those shorter journeys where you might have been tempted to drive previously.

 It’s easier said than done I’m sure, especially if like a lot of people, your riding is more focussed on the leisure or sporting side of cycling.
-Bringing the bike in to your everyday routine can be a challenge – but a worthwhile one.
+Bringing the bike into your everyday routine can be a challenge – but a worthwhile one.

 One adventurer who is up for sacrificing their car habit this Lent is Chris Duncan, husband to Cycling UK’s social media guru, Hannah.

 “I’ve always loved cycling but tend to do so for adventure – exploring new places on my bike is something I massively enjoy, especially out in the countryside,” said Chris.
 “However, we mainly use our bikes for leisure at the moment.
-We’ve been trying to make more of an effort to use our bikes for local trips too but realise we still have a long way to go.
+We’ve been trying to make more of an effort to use our bikes for local trips, too, but realise we still have a long way to go.

 “That’s why I’m really keen to take on this challenge for Lent and make a conscious effort to reduce the number of journeys I make by car.”